burgaslab/lab-pi/README.md

 *a very minimalistic app to control the RPI outputs using a web browser*
   * garage or front door
   * heating appliances

   the app uses go routines and it is non blocking so you can control different pins with different delays and trigger options

 ### Download and run the [latest release](../../releases)
- it is single executable binary so just download and run - quick and efective :)
+ it is single executable binary so just download and run - quick and efective :thumbsup:

 ### Usage
    ```go
    rpi-web-control -pp password